Server4001/node-mongodb-vagrant-source/README.md

 * Test out the box by going to a different folder, running `vagrant init node-mongodb-010`, and changing the `Vagrantfile` to fit your needs.
 Next, run `vagrant up`, and ensure everything is working.
 * Create a new version on Atlas.
 * Add a new provider to the version.
 The type should be `virtualbox`.
 Upload the `.box` file output by the `vagrant package` command above.

+## TODO

+* Re-build the environment with a new version and test that the rlimit warning when using MongoDB shell no longer appears, because of config file: `99-mongodb-nproc.conf`.